 All councils in England provide a service called vision rehabilitation which offers crucial training and advice to people with sight loss.

 Evidence shows that many blind and partially sighted people are failing to receive vital vision rehabilitation support.
+According to the latest research the benefits of good vision rehabilitation avoids more than three times the cost of these services.
 Our current campaign, See, Plan and Provide, is calling for improved access to vision rehabilitation assessments and support.

 Thanks to our fantastic supporters, many councils are becoming more aware of the value of vision rehabilitation.